-Thermal Transmittance Also known as U-Value, is the rate of transfer of heat (in watts) through one square meter of a structure divided by the difference in temperature across the structure.
-It is expressed in watts per square meter per degree kelvin, or W/m 2 K. Well-insulated parts of a building have a low thermal transmittance whereas poorly-insulated parts of a building have a high thermal transmittance.
-Treated Sewage Effluent (TSE) The product of the process of removing physical, chemical and biological contaminants from wastewater.
-The process produces treated effluent suitable for reuse or discharge into the environment and solid waste (or sludge).
-Urban Heat Island Effect This occurs when warmer temperatures are experienced in urban and/or developed areas compared to adjacent undeveloped areas due to solar energy retention on constructed surfaces.
-Examples of surfaces that contribute to the Urban Heat Island Effect are paved streets, sidewalks, parking lots and buildings.
-Volatile Organic Compounds (VOCs) Molecules containing carbon and varying proportions of other elements such as hydrogen, oxygen, fluorine, and chlorine.
+- Thermal Transmittance Also known as U-Value, is the rate of transfer of heat (in watts) through one square meter of a structure divided by the difference in temperature across the structure.
+It is expressed in watts per square meter per degree kelvin, or W/m2K.
+Well-insulated parts of a building have a low thermal transmittance whereas poorly-insulated parts of a building have a high thermal transmittance. - Thermally Broken Frame A frame consisting of an insulating separator material between the inner and outer frames to prevent heat transfer through the frame and condensation. - Treated Sewage Effluent (TSE) The product of the process of removing physical, chemical and biological contaminants from wastewater.
+The process produces treated effluent suitable for reuse or discharge into the environment and solid waste (or sludge). - Urban Heat Island Effect This occurs when warmer temperatures are experienced in urban and/or developed areas compared to adjacent undeveloped areas due to solar energy retention on constructed surfaces.
+Examples of surfaces that contribute to the Urban Heat Island Effect are paved streets, sidewalks, parking lots and buildings. - Volatile Organic Compounds (VOCs) Molecules containing carbon and varying proportions of other elements such as hydrogen, oxygen, fluorine, and chlorine.
 They are the "precursors" that react in sunlight and heat to form ground-level ozone.